 - Preheat oven to 350 degrees Fahrenheit.
 Spray a 10-inch cast-iron skillet with cooking spray and set aside.

-- Add artichokes and process for a few seconds until artichokes are broke down slightly.
-Add 1 cup of the cheese and blend for just a few seconds or so.
+- Add artichoke hearts and process for a few seconds until artichokes are broke down slightly.
+Add 1 cup of the cheddar cheese and process for just a few seconds or so.

-- Grease a 10-inch cast iron skillet with baking spray.
-Then, roll the buttermilk biscuits into balls and place in the skillet (around the outer edge of skillet) about an inch apart.
+- Roll the biscuits into balls and place in the prepared skillet (around the edge of the skillet) about an inch apart.

-- Pour spinach artichoke dip in the centre and top dip with remaining ½ cup of cheese.
-Bake for 20 minutes.
+- Pour spinach artichoke dip in the centre and top dip with remaining ½ cup of cheddar cheese.
+Bake for 20 minutes or until the dip has heated through, the buns are golden brown and baked and the cheese is melted.